kapicaoskar/FiveM-Butcher-job/README.md

 # FiveM-Butcher-job
-FiveM butcher job with ox_inventory
+FiveM butcher job with ox_inventory and my progressbar from github